pavshka/ditto.rb/README.md

 - `models` - sequel models
 - `serializers` - JSON:API serializers
 - `spec` - rspec
-- `tasks` - scripts to perform tasks
 - `ditto.rb` - the main entry point with all the dependencies
+- `Rakefile` - has all the rake tasks defined

 ## TODO
-- update and delete interactors
+- add proper errors and serialization
 - model validations
-- docker image
 - proper documentation
 - fix serializing issue (Response)
-- add proper errors and serialization
-- start using rake for tasks
-- implement schema dump task
+- docker image
 - JWT authentication and rake task to generate tokens